 Throckmorton Chorus is about 30 singers strong, and we sing in a variety of styles, with a focus on learning while pursuing excellence, joy and magic.
-Rehearsals for our Spring 2017 season begin Monday, Jan 16, 6:30-8:45pm at the theatre and continue on Mondays through May 15, with an extra rehearsal Wed May 10 and a season concert at Throckmorton on Wed May 17 at 8pm.
+Rehearsals for our Fall 2017 season will begin in September and run thru a year-end concert in December.
+Auditions will be announced in August.

 Throckmorton Chorus, inspired by Bay Area master accompanist, teacher and composer Joe Bloom, was formed in January 2014 to foster and share the art of choral music and offer an educational process that focuses on the pursuit of choral excellence in repertoire and performance.
 Today it is composed of about 30 singers from all ages and walks of life who share a love of music and a desire to learn and grow in collaboration with others.
 Each season the repertoire includes a wide variety of styles allowing members to expand and deepen their skills and understanding of this rich music.
 The quality and artistry of the chorus, under the direction of Richard McKinley, continues to grow each season by leaps and bounds.

 Rehearsals are held on Monday nights and each season culminates in a public concert at the theatre.
 The group is offered other seasonal opportunities to perform and contribute to the thriving artistic environment around us.
 Membership is by audition and subject to availability in your voice section.
 Auditions for new members are held in January and September each year.
 Returning members re-audition each September before the Fall season.